oroinc/documentation/user_guide/first_steps.rst

 Understanding
 ^^^^^^^^^^^^^

-Today successful businesses usually have more than one sales-site.
+Today, successful businesses usually have more than one sales-site.
 These may be different on-line stores, business-to-business enterprises and business-to-customer outlets.
 Moreover, different customer and sales-related information may be received from various survey-campaigns or through membership in clubs, funds, charity events, etc.
 Gaining full understanding of all the information received from each of the sources along with all the information